Getlabs Webhooks

 -

-Getlabs generates a webhook payload, which is a JSON representation of the event data.
+Getlabs generates a webhook payload, which is a JSON representation of

 -

-Getlabs computes an HMAC-SHA256 signature of the webhook payload using your webhook
+Getlabs computes an HMAC-SHA256 signature of the webhook payload using

-signing secret (provided by Getlabs) as the key.
+your webhook signing secret (provided by Getlabs) as the key.

 -

-The computed signature is added to the headers of the webhook event as the
+The computed signature is added to the headers of the webhook event as

 Getlabs-Security header.